thisantm/users-crud/README.md

 # Edit the client/.env file to set the appropriate variables
 ```

-## Running the Setup Scripts
+## Running the Setup and Run Scripts

-You can either run the setup scripts or follow the manual instructions below.
+You can either run the setup and run scripts or follow the manual instructions below.

 To run the parser, run the following script: